 Coaching and Tutoring Venue:

-Coaching and tutoring occurs at Unit 2, 15 Orchard Road, Bayswater.
+Face-to-face coaching and tutoring occurs at Unit 2, 15 Orchard Road, Bayswater.

 Coaching and tutoring that occurs at another venue, such as the student’s home, must be agreed upon by both the tutor and student (or parent if the student is a dependent child).
 Extra fees may apply for travelling and time costs.